SmartlyDressedGames/Unturned-Docs/assets/object-asset.rst

 - ``Rubble`` objects are destructible.
 It is preferable to use ``Rubble Destroy`` instead of ``Interactability Rubble``.
 - ``NPC`` objects can provide access to dialogue, quests, and vendors.
 - ``Quest`` objects can be interacted with, but unlike other options they have no additional functionality.
+- ``Dialogue`` objects open the dialogue screen - similar to NPCs - with a non-NPC appearance and custom interact text.

 .. note::